 Explore difficulties, reflect upon your life experiences, emotions past and present and develop new choices.

 - Discover a new awareness of yourself.

 Cognitive Behavioural therapy (CBT)

 CBT is a brief therapy for many disorders, anxiety, depression, panic, stress management, self-harm, relationship issues, insomnia and many other problems.

 It utilizes an adaptable approach in changing maladaptive or rigid ways of thinking and feeling.
 It is not the events themselves, simply the meaning a person gives them.
 Negative / anxious thought patterns that develop over time, become a belief system and fail to change.
 By identifying these negative or distorted perceptions, the therapist can evaluate and change the way the client is thinking and ultimately feeling.

 Because this therapy is pertaining to the client’s individual needs and focuses on their negative / anxious thought patterns and processes, they will learn to become more flexible and are able to accept and adapt new cognitive skills.
 CBT therefore encourages better coping skills and strategies.

 Feedback at the beginning of each session is vital, such as what has worked and what has not.
 The emphasis is on collaborating and to experiment and explore different ways for the individual client to overcome their difficulties.

 Counselling can be a challenging and a painful process and it is important to feel safe and not judged in the counselling sessions.
 Therefore, it is important clients work at their own pace to reach the changes they want to make for the future.

-Please get in touch if you have any questions or would like to arrange a treatment.
+Please get in touch with Yew Tree Clinic in Bristol if you have any questions, would like to arrange a treatment or book an appointment.